6 Epic Spots in Waterloo Region for Leaf Peeping Season

 Erbhaven Trails

-Discover Wellesley’s newest recreational trail, which opened to the public on October 19th, 2019.
+Discover the village of Wellesley’s recreational trail, which opened to the public in October, 2019.
 Ready to dazzle with all of the fall colours on display, this eight-acre lot is the best way to see the changing leaves on foot in Wellesley.
 Home to both woodland creatures and gorgeous foliage, be sure to have your camera ready while hiking Erbhaven.
 While this trail is fun to hike all year round, why not make it a day trip during the Wellesley Apple Butter and Cheese Festival, for a truly autumnal outing?
-Or, if you want to enjoy a pumpkin spice latte while you wander, stop by Grammy’s Boutique & Espresso Bar in Wellesley before you head out on the trail!
+Or, if you want to enjoy a pumpkin spice latte while you wander, stop by Resolute Smoothie & Espresso Bar in Wellesley before you head out on the trail!

 two women walking along the Erbhaven Trail in Wellesley.
 It's a sunny fall day, and the leaves on the trees along the trail are beginning to change colour